aconrad/pycobertura/README.md

 return total       # line 5, unchanged
 ```

-The code change was lines 1-3 and these are the ones you want to highlight with
+The code change are lines 1-3 and these are the ones you want to highlight.
-coverage info.
-Line 4-5 don't need to be highlighted (unless coverage status
+Lines 4-5 don't need to be highlighted (unless coverage status changed
-changed in-between).
+in-between).

 So, to accurately highlight the lines that have changed, the coverage reports
 alone are not sufficient and this is why you need to provide the path to the